axibase/atsd/configuration/entity_views.md

 #### Text Link to Specific Entity Property

-The text displays property tag value with a link to the property type.
+Text displays property tag value with a link to property type.

 1. Set 'Type' setting to Property Tag.